robertvanoverbeek/AirflowTutorial/README.md

 ```
 max_query_date = '{{ (execution_date - macros.timedelta(days=1)).strftime("%Y-%m-%d") }}'
 ```
 This creates a date string in format 'yyy-mm-dd', with the date one day prior to the execution date.
 I highlight that the execution date can be in the past when applying backfill, which we will use in our script.
-Later on you will be able to the effects of this in the created log files.
+Later on, you will be able to the effects of this in the created log files.

 #### 4.2 Default arguments
 By defining default arguments, we have the choice to explicitly pass a set of arguments to each task.
 So, put differently, these arguments are broadcasted to all the tasks in the DAG.
 Our DAG contains: